Tehnix/playground-spa-elm/README.md

 - `npm run build` builds a production optimized file in dist/elm.min.js with a sourcemap
 - `npm run test:verify` runs the Elm doc/examples tests
 - `npm run test` and `npm run test:watch` runs unit tests, with the latter running in watch mode

+#### Structure

+A brief overview of the structure inside the `src/` folder:

+- `Page` is where individual pages live
+- `Layout` is where the document/page layout is controlled
+- `Application` is where we stitch together all the page views, updates and routes
+- `Helper` are for convenient helper functions
+- `Core` should usually not be changed, and is responsible for stitching together everything behind the scenes

 ### Environment Variables